Mara-Li/obsidian-bartender/README.md

-## Obsidian Bartender
+# Obsidian Bartender

-Take control of your Obsidian workspace by organizing, rearranging, and filtering nav bars, ribbon bars, status bars, and the file explorer.
+Take control of your Obsidian workspace by organizing, rearranging, and filtering the file explorer.
+It also add collapse (optionally) in the status bar and ribbon.

-### File Explorer
+## File Explorer

-#### Filtering
+### Filtering

 The file explorer can be filtered using fuse.js extended search syntax: